Reporting hate crime

 Third party reporting

-In some cases victims and witnesses of Hate Crime do not feel comfortable reporting the matter directly to the Police, and may be more comfortable reporting it to someone they are familiar with.
+Sometimes victims or witnesses of hate crime don’t feel comfortable reporting the incident to the police.
+They might be more comfortable reporting it to someone they know.